-Article 11 of the Abuse of Dominance Provisions elaborates the following factors should be assessed additionally when the relevant market relates to the new economic-form area, such as the internet sector:
+Article 11 of the ADP elaborates factors to be assessed in a new economic sector, such as the internet sector:

-- business model, number of users, network effects, lock-in effects, technical characteristics, market innovation, ability to control and process relevant data;
+- business model, number of users, network effects, lock-in effects, technical characteristics, market innovation and the ability to control and process relevant data; and

-- market power of undertakings in connected markets.
+- market power of undertakings in related markets.

-Article 12 of the Abuse of Dominance Provisions also elaborates the following factors should be assessed additionally when the relevant market relates to intellectual property:
+Article 12 of the ADP also elaborates factors to be assessed in the intellectual property (IP) sector:

-- the dependence of the downstream market on the commodities provided by the use of intellectual property;
+- the dependence of the downstream market on the commodities provided by the use of the IPs; and

 - the counterbalance ability of the counterparties to the undertakings.

-As illustrated in the table below, Article 19 of the AML specifies the market-share thresholds that are regarded as preliminary evidence of market dominance.
+As illustrated in the table below, Article 19 of the AML specifies the market-share thresholds regarded as preliminary evidence of market dominance.

 |Number of undertakings||Aggregated market share in the relevant market|

-However, the preliminary evidence of market dominance can be rebutted by showing lack of sufficient market power despite high market share.11
+However, the preliminary evidence of market dominance can be rebutted by showing a lack of sufficient market power.14

-Also, it is important to point out that according to Article 13 of the Abuse of Dominance Provisions, market structure, related market transparency, related commodity homogeneity degree and consistency of undertaking's behaviour are the factors that should be considered when identifying two or more undertakings as having a dominant market position together.
-But under the preliminary evidence, if one of the undertaking in the aforementioned two or three undertakings has a market share of less than 10 per cent, this undertaking shall not be deemed to have a dominant position.12
+According to Article 13 of the ADP, market structure, related market transparency, the degree of related commodity homogeneity and consistency of the undertaking's behaviour should also be considered when identifying two or more undertakings as having a dominant market position together.
+However, if the preliminary evidence shows that one of the undertakings has a market share of less than 10 per cent, it shall not be deemed to have a dominant position.15

-Article 17 of the AML sets out a non-exhaustive list of seven types of behaviour that may be regarded as abuse of market dominance:
+Article 17 of the AML lists several behaviours that are considered abuse of market dominance: